oxford-dev-tutorials/git-and-github-essentials/L05 windows git configuration/README mac git configuration.md

 # Git Configuration - User Identification

-Git requires a couple of configuration options to be set.
+Git requires a couple of configuration options to be set to work smoothly with GitHub.

 To do this, enter these two commands, replacing user name and email address.

 These values will be stamped on every commit into a repo so you might want to consider anonymising your email address if you don't want it publicly disclsed.